Jewish Military History Book Club

 This book club is a project of the Jewish War Veterans Post 256 Patriotism Committee.

 Marc Liebman, a retired Navy Captain and Naval Aviator who is a Vietnam and Desert Storm combat veteran.
-He is the author of 10 successful novels, four of which were Amazon #1 Best Sellers.
-He is an amateur historian who has been writing and lecturing about American Jews who have made significant contributions to American Military History.
+He is an award-winning author of 11 successful novels, five of which were Amazon #1 Best Sellers.
+Marc is also an historian who has been writing and lecturing about American Jews who have made significant contributions to American Military History.